towardsthecloud/aws-cdk-starterkit/README.md

 - 🏗️ **Project structure**: The [project is structured](#project-structure) in a clean and intuitive way that allows you to easily manage your constructs and stacks for this CDK App.
 - 🛡️ **Seamless Security**: Leverage OpenID Connect for secure AWS deployments.
 Authenticate your GitHub Actions workflows directly with AWS, eliminating the need for stored credentials or long-lived secrets.
 - 🧹 **Preconfigured TypeScript Excellence**: Hit the ground running with pre-set compiler options in [tsconfig.json](./tsconfig.json), ensuring your code is clean, efficient, and error-free from the start.
-- 📏 **Best Practice Linting**: Adopt coding best practices effortlessly with a pre-configured ESLint setup [.eslintrc.json](./.eslintrc.json), maintaining high code quality and consistency.
+- 📏 **Best Practice Linting & Formatting**: Adopt coding best practices effortlessly with a pre-configured Biome setup [biome.jsonc](./biome.jsonc), maintaining high code quality and consistency.
 - 💻 **Branch-based Deployments**: Deploy multiple CDK stacks to the same AWS environments based on the Git branch.
 This enables you to easily test changes when multiple developers work on the same code base.
 - 📦 **Automated Dependency Management**: Dependabot creates grouped PRs, with auto-approval for passing checks using `hmarr/auto-approve-action@v4`, streamlining updates while maintaining project stability.